devitoa2/GPACalculator/README.md

 This is an android package for a simple GPA calculator application created with Android Studio.

-Java code can be found in 'MainActivity.java.'.
+Java code can be found in 'MainActivity.java'.